bpftrace/bpftrace/docs/reference_guide.md

 uprobe: args->NAME
 ```

 The arguments can be accessed by dereferencing `args` and accessing the argument's `NAME`.
-Currently, only
-simple types (integer, char, bool, enum) and pointers to them are supported.

 The list of function's arguments can be retrieved using the verbose list option:
 ```